Cardiomyopathy

 - Genetic

-- Secondary (multiorgan involvement; see list below)
+- Secondary (multiorgan involvement; see list)

 - Specific: ischemic, valvular, hypertensive, and congenital heart disease

-- Primary (mainly involves the myocardium)
+- Primary (mainly involves the heart)

 Epidemiology